railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 You can add new orders using the menu :menuselection:`Sales --> Sales --> Sales Orders`.

-The new Sales Order document starts in the \ ``Quotation``\   state, so the estimate has no accounting impact on the system until it's confirmed.
+The new Sales Order document starts in the \ ``Quotation``\   state, so the estimate has no accounting impact on the system until it is confirmed.
 When you confirm the order, your estimate moves into the state \ ``Manual In Progress``\  .

 .. figure::  images/service_sale_workflow.png